brucehe1026/adb_root_enhanced/README.md

 - **Minijail Bypass**: Handles Android 11+ sandboxing mechanisms
 - **Daemon Preservation**: Maintains ADB connectivity on Android 10

+### Original Project Foundation

+This enhanced version builds upon the excellent foundation provided by the original [evdenis/adb_root](https://github.com/evdenis/adb_root) project, which established the core ADB daemon root functionality for Android 9/10.
+Our enhancements extend this capability to modern Android versions while maintaining the original project's reliability and simplicity.

 ## 🤝 Contributing

 Contributions are welcome!
 Please feel free to submit issues, feature requests, or pull requests.